Lee v. Trump: Background

+Pre-Trial Rulings

-Judge Mehta consolidated Thompson v.
+Judge Mehta consolidated Lee v.
 Trump with two other suits before him—Swalwell v.
 Trump (brought by Representative Eric Swalwell) and Blassingame v.
 Trump (brought by two U.S. Capitol Police officers)—to consider whether Trump and the other defendants were immune from liability.
 The defendants had requested immunity on the grounds of the First Amendment, and those who were elected officials also claimed immunity based on that status.
 Mehta ruled in February 2022 that presidential immunity did not shield Trump from the lawsuits.
 Trump then appealed the consolidated cases to the District of Columbia Circuit Court of Appeals in March 2022, claiming absolute immunity.

 In December 2023, the Court of Appeals (with judges Gregory G. Katsas, Judith W. Rogers, and Sri Srinivasan presiding) upheld Mehta's ruling that presidential immunity did not shield Trump from the lawsuits because the lawsuits alleged that Trump was acting "as an office-seeker not office-holder" due to his speech on January 6 being a campaign event, and as such, did not clearly fall within the "outer perimeter" standard established in Nixon v.
 Fitzgerald (1982).

+On March 30th, 2026, Mehta ruled on a request from Trump for summary judgement and found that his speech on the Ellipse was not covered by the Supreme Court’s immunity ruling and allowed the case to move forward.